The ITensor Software Library for Tensor Network Calculations: Introduction

+Most tensor libraries, in contrast, choose to expose the ordering of tensor indices to users who must manage this ordering manually \cite{Psarras:2021}.
+Such interfaces always give users fine-grained control over details that can affect performance, but can put more of a burden on the user to ensure correctness.
+While ITensor does not require users to think about the index ordering, it can be manually controlled when needed by calling functions such as \inlinenohighlight{permute} to explicitly permute indices into a specified memory ordering.
+In tensor contractions, the index ordering of the output tensor can be controlled by supplying it through an in-place contraction function.

+Another contrast between ITensor and other tensor libraries relates to how networks consisting of many tensors are handled.
+In many libraries, higher-level network interfaces are offered by supplying temporary text labels for indices \cite{Pfeifer:2015,Haegeman:2021,Harris:2020} or by placing tensors into a graph or network structure and specifying contracted indices through the graph topology \cite{Gray:2018,Roberts:2019}.
+Because ITensors have persistently labeled indices, any collection of ITensors with unique indices already specifies a graph.
+We are currently taking advantage of this property of ITensors to offer higher-level tensor network abstractions and make use of it in our upcoming automatic differentiation tools.

-ITensor was first implemented in C++ and extensively developed and refined through three major releases over ten years.\footnote{\mbox{ITensor Github Repository (C++):} \href{https://github.com/ITensor/ITensor}{https://github.com/ITensor/ITensor}} Recently, ITensor has been ported to the Julia language.\footnote{\mbox{ITensor Github Repository (Julia):} \href{https://github.com/ITensor/ITensors.jl}{https://github.com/ITensor/ITensors.jl}} In what follows we show examples in Julia, though we emphasize that the high-level C++ and Julia interfaces are quite similar (see the Appendix for full code examples in each language).
+ITensor was first implemented in C++ and extensively developed and refined through three major releases over ten years. \footnote{\mbox{ITensor Github Repository (C++):} \href{https://github.com/ITensor/ITensor}{https://github.com/ITensor/ITensor}} Recently, ITensor has been fully ported to the Julia language and most new features are being developed there. \footnote{\mbox{ITensor Github Repository (Julia):} \href{https://github.com/ITensor/ITensors.jl}{https://github.com/ITensor/ITensors.jl}} In what follows we show examples in Julia, though we emphasize that the high-level C++ and Julia interfaces are quite similar (see the Appendix for full code examples in each language).
 Both versions are full implementations of ITensor in each language: the Julia version is not a wrapper around the C++ version.

 The goal of this article is to provide a high-level overview of the ITensor system, its design goals, and its main features.
 Much more information including detailed documentation of the ITensor interface, code examples, and tutorials can be found on the ITensor website: { \href{https://itensor.org/}{https://itensor.org}}.